Module Catalogue 2026/27

 Assessment Rationale And Relationship

 The midterm assignment will measure students' understanding of foundational concepts and empirical discoveries presented during the first half of the module.
-Students will thus be able to demonstrate knowledge and understanding of the theories, sources, and interpretations of human language acquisition behavior at the individual level.
-Students will also be able to demonstrate their ability to apply appropriate learning strategies to sample acquisition data.
+Students will thus be able to demonstrate knowledge and understanding of the theories, sources, and interpretations of human language acquisition and processing behavior at the individual level.
+Students will also be able to demonstrate their ability to apply appropriate learning strategies and processing mechanisms to sample data.

 The final assignment will probe students’ understanding of critical concepts learned throughout the semester, focusing on the development of research approaches and scientific reasoning.